 The Komi media collection is an electronic reference information system based on an annotated recordings of Komi dialects in video and audio formats with translations into Russian and English

-The Komi-Zyrian Corpora contain the corpus of contemporary written literary Komi-Zyrian and the corpus of social media in Komi-Zyrian.
+The Komi-Zyrian Corpora contain the corpus of contemporary written literary texts in Komi-Zyrian variety, as well as the corpus of social media materials.

 Tunisian Arabic Corpus contains close to 3,000 texts comprising over 1 million words from literary sources, TV, radio and the internet.